- Carrot Growing Guide | Bed Preparation, Spacing, Weeding & Watering

 - Winter Growing | Recommended Crops & Varieties

 Carrots are among the most universally grown, if not the best loved of vegetables.
 Because of their broad appeal — radiant colors, diverse shapes and sizes, culinary versatility, and nutritional value — demand for carrots will always be strong.
-Horticulturally, though, they can be particular, and even seasoned growers find them exacting in their requirements.
+Horticulturally, though, they can be particular, and even seasoned growers find them to be exacting in their requirements.
 Because demand is reliably strong, however, mastering carrot culture can be well worth a grower's while.

 Johnny's carrot experts have developed this guide in response to the frequent requests for carrot-growing advice we receive.
 If you're looking for "Just the facts, ma'am," see our Carrot Key Growing Information.
-If you need more detail, begin with these four elements: Bed Preparation, Spacing, Weeding, and Watering.
+If you need more detail, begin here, with these four elements: Bed Preparation, Spacing, Weeding, and Watering.
 If you get these right, you will be off to a solid start.

 Carrots like consistency: They grow best with no wide swings in temperature or moisture.
 They grow straightest and smoothest in deep, loose, fertile sandy loams and peat soils, with good water-retention capacity to keep moisture levels even.